Provider Independent Certified Audit/Review

 A member of the Contract Compliance Unit will review the CAP to assure it adequately addresses all findings and/or questioned costs and will issue a management decision letter to the agency within six months following receipt of the audit report.

 The audit acceptance review checklist is completed by the monitor to assure all necessary reports, schedules, findings, CAPs and management letters are included in the audit report package and are in the correct format.
-A letter is sent to the provider if there are questions or if schedules are missing.
+The Provider is promptly notified if DHS has additional questions or some or all of their schedules are missing.

-The notes to the audited financial statements are closely reviewed for related-party disclosures, self-insurance, administrative cost allocation plan, accounts receivable/payable to Allegheny County and fixed-asset disclosures.
+The notes to the audited financial statements are closely reviewed for related-party disclosures, self-insurance, administrative cost allocation plan, accounts receivable/payable to Allegheny County, fixed-asset disclosures, self-reporting of fraud and pending litigation.

 The final review checklist includes the reconciliation of costs per audit to payments made by DHS.
 The audited financial statements and schedules are reviewed for completeness, accuracy and logic.